-As shown in example above, Holoscan Inference module automatically maps the model outputs to the named tensors in the parameter set.
-Users must ensure to use the named tensors in the same sequence in which the model generates the output.
+As shown in example above, the Holoscan Inference module automatically maps the model outputs to the named tensors in the parameter set.
+You must be sure to use the named tensors in the same sequence in which the model generates the output.
 Similar logic holds for multiple inputs.